jayngng/NRTBlueTeam_VulnHP/README.md

 <hr>

 ## **Honeypot Overview**
 Honeypot is a small project from NRT Blue Team.
 In the project, we are assigned to construct an intentional vulnerability to lure attackers for the goal of tracking them down during the hunt.

-Within the scope of this document, we will set up the environment and pentest it.
+Within the scope of this document, we will focus on setting up the environment & pentesting it.

-+ **Contribution in the project:**
+**Contribution in the project:**
-	+ Cuong Nguyen: build the vulnerability & the blueprint for the attack.
+	+ Build the vulnerability & the blueprint for the attack.
+(Cuong Nguyen)
-	+ Jaskaran Mann: reproduce & report the attack results.
+	+ Reproduce & report the attack results.
+(Jaskaran Mann)
-	+ Tung Nguyen: reproduce & report the attack results.
+	+ Reproduce & report the attack results.
+(Tung Nguyen)

 <br>

 ## **Installation**
-1. Clone the repository.
+**1. Clone the repository.**

 ```bash
 git clone https://github.com/jayngng/NRTBlueTeam_VulnHP.git
 ```

-2. Executing the following command with `sudo` privilege.
+**2. Executing the following command with `sudo` privilege.**

 ```bash
 cd NRTBlueTeam_VulnHP